Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 and all went to number one again on the charts.

-She re-recorded all the songs and added a few other songs from the vault.
+She re-recorded all the songs and added a few other songs from the Vault.

-with big announcements, full promotion, singles, and new merch.
+with big announcements, full promotion, singles,

 It was a power move.